History

 Dr. Shawqi Talia (Faculty of Semitics)

-Dr. Janet A. Timbie (Semitics Department)
+Dr. Janet A. Timbie (Faculty of Semitics)

 ICOR Fellows Program